flyskywhy/install-supersu/README.md

     ./armv7-a40i.sh

-then click on Android screen to run `SuperSU` APP.
+when you see 'Success', you can `CTRL+c`, and click on Android screen to run `SuperSU` APP.

 To revert root: